SverreNystad/gpt-dungeon-master/cc-srd5.md

 #### Proficiencies

-Each background gives a character proficiency in two skills (see "[Using Ability Scores](#chapter-using-ability-scores)").
+Each background gives a character proficiency in two [skills](#skills).

-In addition, most backgrounds give a character proficiency with one or more tools (see "[Equipment](#chapter-equipment)").
+In addition, most backgrounds give a character proficiency with one or more [tools](#section-tools).

 If a character would gain the same proficiency from two different sources, he or she can choose a different proficiency of the same kind (skill or tool) instead.

 #### Languages

-Some backgrounds also allow characters to learn additional languages beyond those given by race (see "[Languages](#section-languages)").
+Some backgrounds also allow characters to learn additional [languages](#section-languages) beyond those given by race.

 #### Equipment